 (g) Other?
 Please specify.

-F. Offences under the Convention applied to firearm-specific cases
+F. (Canada, USA – delete this section, as questions would be reflected in the UNTOC questionnaire/ Mexico, EU, Brazil: Support for deletion if the questions are reflected in the UNTOC questionnaire – depends on the final version of the UNTOC questionnaire/ Kenya – retain this section) Offences under the Convention applied to firearm-specific cases

+(Agreement: Support for deletion if the questions are reflected in the UNTOC questionnaire – depends on the final version of the UNTOC questionnaire)

 Does your country’s legislation on organized crime/participation in an organized criminal group apply to the offences referred to in questions 10, 11, 12, 13, 14, 15 and 16 above (art.
 5 of the Protocol in conjunction with art.
 5, para.
 3, of the Convention)?